Optimal Weighted-Delay Scheduling in $2\times 2$ Input-Queued Switches: Computational Experiments

-We compare the performance of our class of look-ahead policies, for different values of $k$, with the performance of variants of MaxWeight scheduling.
-The standard MaxWeight policy, denoted by MWS, chooses a schedule that has larger total number of packets than the other schedule.
-The $\bc$-weighted MaxWeight policy, which we denote by C-MWS, chooses a schedule that has the larger weight than the other schedule where the weight is a linear function of the queue lengths and the cost coefficients; e.g., packets from queues $(1,1)$ and $(2,2)$ are transmitted when $c_{11}q_{11}+c_{22}q_{11}>c_{12}q_{12}+c_{21}q_{21}$.
+We use simulation to compare the performance characteristics of our class of look-ahead policies, for different values of $\ell$, against the corresponding performance characteristics of variants of MaxWeight scheduling.
+This includes the standard MaxWeight policy, denoted by MWS, which chooses a schedule that has larger total number of packets than the other schedule.
+The weighted MaxWeight policy, considered by~\cite{LuMaSq+18,LuMaSq+19} and denoted here as C-MWS, chooses a schedule that has the larger weight than the other schedule where the weight is a linear function of the queue lengths and the cost coefficients; e.g., packets from queues $(1,1)$ and $(2,2)$ are transmitted when $c_{11}q_{11}+c_{22}q_{11}>c_{12}q_{12}+c_{21}q_{21}$.

-To investigate performance among the various scheduling policies, we calculate the expected total discounted queue length of the $k$th look-ahead policy (with look-ahead step size $k$) and compare these results with those for MWS and C-MWS.
-Figure~\ref{fig:discounted} presents a representative sample of these computational experiment results, together with 95\% confidence intervals, under arrival rates $\lambda_{11}=0.7$, $\lambda_{22}=0.5$, $\lambda_{12}=0.2$ and $\lambda_{21}=0.29$, cost vectors $c_{11}=2$, $c_{22}=2$, $c_{12}=10$, $c_{21}=10$, and discount factor $\beta=0.99$, taken over $1000$ samples.
-We observe from these and related experiments (across various distributions for arrivals, various arrival rates, and various cost coefficients) that the performance of the look-ahead policy is close to the optimal performance when the step size $k$ is greater than or equal to $4$.
-(Results for $k=6,\ldots,10$ are nearly identical to those depicted for $k=5$.)
-Table~\ref{tbl:step_gap} presents relative optimality gaps between C-MWS and the look-ahead policies.
+To quantify the performance benefits of the look-ahead policy $\pi_\ell$ as a function of $\ell$ and to investigate issues related to the delay-cost optimality of the various scheduling policies, we obtain from simulation the expected total discounted queue length of the $\ell$-th look-ahead policy (with look ahead step size $\ell$) and compare these performance results with the corresponding results for MWS and C-MWS.
+Figure~\ref{fig2:discounted} presents a representative example of these simulation experiment results, together with 95\% confidence intervals, under arrival rates $\lambda_{11}=0.7$, $\lambda_{22}=0.5$, $\lambda_{12}=0.2$ and $\lambda_{21}=0.29$, cost vectors $c_{11}=2$, $c_{22}=2$, $c_{12}=10$ and $c_{21}=10$, and discount factor $\beta=0.99$, taken over $1000$ samples.

-We further observe from these and related experiments that the look-ahead policies are good approximations to the optimal solution of problem \eqref{prob:opt_J} even when the step size is relatively small, where the optimality gap varies from $7\%$ to $16\%$ depending on the experimental settings.
+We observe from these and related simulation experiments~~--~~taken over various arrival distributions, various arrival rates, and various cost coefficients~~--~~that the performance of the look-ahead policy is close to the optimal performance when the step size $\ell$ is greater than or equal to $4$.
+(Note that results for $\ell=6,\ldots,10$ are essentially identical to those depicted for $\ell=5$.)
+We further observe from these and related simulation experiments that the look-ahead policies are good approximations to the optimal solution of problem \eqref{prob:opt_J} even when the look ahead step size is relatively small, where the optimality gap varies from $7\%$ to $16\%$ depending on the experimental settings.
+Table~\ref{tbl:step_gap} presents the relative optimality gaps between C-MWS and the look-ahead policies corresponding to the simulation results in Figure~\ref{fig2:discounted}.